ArjunNair/Zero-Emulator/README.md

 If you used the .zip version, simply delete the folder in which Zero resides.

-## Building the project using source
-The project currently uses Visual Studio 2019 Community edition (free).
-It may not be compatible with older Visual Studio editions.
-I recommend downloading VS 2019 Community as it's almost like the professional version (supports plugins for example) and is free to download from here: http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx

-## Important
-If you're unable to launch the emulator or the emulator crashes immediately on launching, you may need to install an additional DirectX component, which can be found here: http://www.microsoft.com/en-us/download/details.aspx?id=810

 ## Acknowledgements
 Many thanks to Mark Woodmass (Woody) for his patient and detailed technical advice on various aspects of emulation, and to Rich Chandler, Paul Dunn (Dunny) and others on the ZX Spectrum discord group for their help and feedback.
 This emulator wouldn't have been possible otherwise without their considerable encouragement and support.